 U.S. beekeepers began reporting widespread losses of the honey bee (Apis mellifera) in 2006.
 The Bee Informed Partnership (BIP), a collaboration group consisting of researchers and universities from all across the country, started monitoring yearly colony losses beginning in 2006.
 According to their results, total colony losses have been higher than the acceptable every year since 2006.
 In 2012, the United States Department of Agriculture issued its Report on the National Stakeholders Conference on Honey Bee Health.
 The report identified multiple stressors that contribute to pollinator loss, including parasites and pathogens, poor nutrition due to the loss of forage lands, and exposure to pesticides.

-As part of the national strategy to reduce the losses of honey bees and other pollinators, Michigan is building a Managed Pollinator Protection Plan (MP3).
-The MP3 is designed to improve and protect the health of pollinators in Michigan by mitigating the risk of pesticide exposure, while allowing for necessary crop, property, and human health protection.
-The goal is to provide guidance and flexibility and to be non-regulatory.
-With a high level of input from stakeholders, and with an open dialogue that promotes amendments and adjustments, Michigan's MP3 will improve as we get more information and have better alternatives.
+As part of the national strategy to reduce the losses of honey bees and other pollinators, Michigan has developed a managed pollinator protection (MP3), Communication Strategies for Reducing Pesticide Risk for Managed Pollinators in Michigan.
+It’s designed to improve and protect the health of pollinators in Michigan by mitigating the risk of pesticide exposure, while recognizing that pesticides are important tools for crop, property, and human health protection.

 Addressing the Decline of Pollinators